gpuweb/cts/docs/case_cache.md

 [`src/resources/cache/hashes.json`](`../src/resources/cache/hashes.json`).
 Only
 those cache files with differing hashes are rebuilt.

+Since source changes will sometimes change the hash without changing the generated cache, sometimes the cache will be regenerated unnecessarily. **This is OK, but try to avoid committing no-op regenerations - this will happen if your version of Node produces different gzip outputs than the original committer's Node did for the same input.**

 The cache files are copied from [`src/resources/cache`](../src/resources/cache) to the `resources/cache` subdirectory of the
 [`out` and `out-node` build directories](build.md#build-types), so the runner